How do you craft an animated logo using Adobe After Effects?

 Conclusion

 This tutorial will cover the basics of animated logo design.
-However, creating something beyond a simple animation requires practise, experimentation, and trial and error.
+However, creating something beyond a simple animation requires practice, experimentation, and trial and error.

 If you want a truly unique and impressive animated logo, hiring a professional logo design company is a great investment.